About

 • Embrace and model Churchill’s commitment to diversity, equity, and inclusion

-• Assess student progress and participation
+• Grade student work and participation

-• Communicate often with parents
+• Communicate with Student families as needed

 Qualifications